 to her psychological make-up76.
 Scholars such as Adler77, Chesney-Lind,78 and MacDonald79 attribute this conception to the socially constructed ideology of women as life-givers, not life-takers and the belief that women are not psychologically wired for aggression.
 It automatically assumes that the violent female offender is an anomaly, or, at the very least, an involuntary participant.
-Even when a violent female offender or terrorist has been implicated it is assumed that she is not the brain behind the brawn, or a willing and eager participant.80 Rather, she is assumed to be a victim of circumstances beyond her control or providing secondary (soft) support to a larger male-dominated terrorist activities increase the likelihood of terrorist networks utilizing female participants as their instruments to perpetrate terrorist acts.
+Even when a violent female offender or terrorist has been implicated it is assumed that she is not the brain behind the brawn, or a willing and eager participant.80 Rather, she is assumed to be a victim of circumstances beyond her control or providing secondary (soft) support to a larger male-dominated terrorist campaign.
+Such dismissive assumptions on the status of women in terrorist activities increase the likelihood of terrorist networks utilizing female participants as their instruments to perpetrate terrorist acts.